svengcz/TopSky-Tower/README.md

 ![Stand assignments](doc/imgs/StandControl.png)

+### Ground status

+TopSky-Tower introduces the tag element "TopSky-Tower / Departure Ground status" which is supposed to replace the integrates EuroScope GroundStatus-flag.
+TopSky-Tower is designed to be compatible with EuroScope, but extends or replaces existing features.
+The "TopSky-Tower / Departure Ground status" flags are published to normal EuroScope users for the existing flags:
+ - ST-UP
+ - PUSH
+ - TAXI
+ - DEPA

+The new flags (DEICE, LI-UP) are published via the tags to the other TopSky-Tower controllers.
+This allows the most flexible combination without breaking normal EuroScope-features.

+"TopSky-Tower / Arrival Ground status" is a complete new ground status field for arriving flights.
+It allows the following entries:
+ - APPR
+ - LAND
+ - TAXI
+ - GO-AR

+The "APPR" flag is used to mark that the initial contact by the pilot happened, but no landing clearance was given.
+"LAND" marks a given landing clearance, "TAXI" indicates that the flight is taxiing on the ground and "GO-AR" defines that the flight is going around.
+The "GO-AR" flag sets the M/A-flag in the manually alerts automatically.
+This allows a single-click communication with TopSky for the upper airspaces.

+The arrival flags are also shared with all other TopSky-Tower controllers, but is hidden for the default EuroScope-users.

+### PDC communication

 A menu allows to automatically assign a new stand, manually assign a stand and publish the stand to other controllers.
 The publish-function is compatible to GRplugin.